 What if you can’t find a cell box or you have literally waited until the day before to start packing, and now no stores are open?
-Well, rest-assured that you do have options!
+Well, rest assured that you do have options!
 First, wrap the glasses individually in brown paper lunch bags.
 This will give you plenty of crumply material to take up space in the box.

 Now, to create the “cells” so the glasses don’t rattle, you are just going to use Styrofoam plates.
-Don’t forget cushioning in the bottom of the box, too.
+Don’t forget cushioning at the bottom of the box, too.
 This will offer a little extra protection.
-Place a hoodie, a couple tees, or a soft sweater in the bottom of the box.
+Place a hoodie, a couple of tees, or a soft sweater in the bottom of the box.
 Of course, you can always leave the packing to the professionals.

 Label Your Wine Boxes

-Wondering how to pack crystal wine glasses ?
+Wondering how to pack crystal wine glasses?
 Make sure “fragile” labels are on at least two sides and the top of the boxes containing glasses and/or bottles.
 If there is only one box and you have room in your car, you may want to just move the box with you.
 Then you know exactly where it is, and you can place it somewhere safe in the new home where nothing will get stacked on top of it.